zeekay/expo-push-notifications/example/expo-54/README.md

 npx expo install expo-notifications expo-device expo-constants
 ```

-Get App.tsx from the notification example, and modify it to use Demo.tsx.
+- Create App.tsx based on the push notifications setup instructions.
+- Adapt Demo.tsx to use the Expo features.
+- Add Convex to the layout and show the App there.

 ## Get started